 Get a nerd’s view of Copenhagen.

-Prices.
-Monday-Friday: 125 DKK pr. person, Saturday-Sunday: At least 1500 DKK, but with groups with 12 persons or more it’s just 125 DKK a person.
-If you insist paying in Euro or Dollars I charge a wee bit more: 20€ or $25 pr. person for the themed walks.
+The themed city walks are a fixed price: 125 DKK pr. person.
+If you insist paying in Euro or Dollars I charge a wee bit more: 20€ or $25 pr. person.

 Groupsize: 1-35.
 Less than one is a bit boring.
 More than thirty five persons are more than I can gather and speak to.
 Anything in between is just perfect.